 On the other hand, this method is very labour-intensive.
 The company should highlight several employees who will share their knowledge and skills with students, and if the need for interns is large and constant, it will be necessary to create a whole base of mentors and a system to motivate them.

 IT сertification is a relatively new phenomenon among tech specialists.
 Now it’s clear that IT certification is becoming more and more significant when applying for a job, and for some organizations the presence of such a “proof” is a mandatory point for obtaining the desired position.

-The growing tendency to test IT-specialists becomes a necessity not because it is really in demand on the market, but because “everyone does it.”
-Having a certificate from a big reputable company opens up lots of opportunities and makes a candidate much more appealing in the eyes of recruiters.
+The growing tendency to test IT-specialists become a necessity, not because it is really in demand on the market, but because “everyone does it.”
+Having a certificate from a big, reputable company opens up lots of opportunities and makes a candidate much more appealing in the eyes of recruiters.

 The majority of valuable certificates are provided by tech companies.
 They usually offer related information technology jobs to those who have proven great ability to learn and grow as a professional.

 On the other hand, there’s also a pool of organizations that do not hire but only train.
 It is in their interest to have some kind of tech company ready to offer jobs to their graduates.